-- a.
-All athletic specialists will receive a \$3,000.00 salary supplement. - b.
-Athletic specialists who possess or obtain a CAA certification will receive a \$500.00 salary supplement.
-All athletic specialists must obtain the CAA certification within three (3) years of their date of hire. - c.
-Athletic specialists who possess or obtain a CMAA certification will receive a \$1,000.00 salary supplement. - 4.
+- 1. Resource Teachers Will have their regular scheduled salary in grades A-D increased \$2,750 for a department of four to nine teachers, \$3,450 for a department of 10 to 14 teachers, and \$4,425 for a department of 15 or more teachers. - 2.
+Resource Counselors-Middle school resource counselors will have their regular scheduled salary in grades A-D increased by \$2,750.
+High school resource counselors will have their regular scheduled salary in grades A-D increased by \$4,425. - 3.
+Athletic Specialists-Senior high school athletic specialists who are responsible for athletic departments of 15 or more coaches will have their regular scheduled salary on grades A-D increased by \$3,000. - 4.
 Consulting Teachers-Professional personnel on the professional salary schedule grades A-D who are assigned as full-time consulting teachers will have their regular scheduled salary increased by \$4,425. - 5.
-Middle School Content Specialists-Will have their regular scheduled salary in grades A-D increased by \$2,875 for a department of four to nine teachers, \$3,575 for a department of 10 to 14 teachers, \$4,550 for a department of 15 to 19 teachers, and \$5,100 for a department of 20 or more teachers. - 6.
-Elementary and Middle School Team Leaders -Will have their regular scheduled salary in grades A-D increased by \$1,700. - 7.
-ESOL and MCITP Team Leaders-All professional personnel on the professional salary schedule grades A-D who are assigned team leaders in the Montgomery County Infants and Toddlers Program or in ESOL (with at least three other team members) will have their regular scheduled salary increased by \$1,700. - 8.
+Middle School Content Specialists-Will have their regular scheduled salary in grades A-D increased by \$2,750 for a department of 4 to 9 teachers and \$3,450 for a department of 10 or more teachers. - Middle School Team Leaders Will have their regular scheduled salary in grades A-D increased by \$1,500. - 7.
+Elementary, ESOL, and MCITP Team Leaders-All professional personnel on the professional salary schedule grades A-D who are assigned as elementary team leaders or team leaders in the Montgomery County Infants and Toddlers Program or in ESOL (with at least three other team members) will have their regular scheduled salary increased by \$1,500. - 8.
 Elected Faculty Representatives to School Leadership Team-All professional personnel on the professional salary schedule grades A-D who are elected as faculty representatives to school leadership teams, in accordance with Article 9, Section B.1, will have their regular scheduled salary increased by \$1,500. - 9.
-Unit members assigned under subsections 1 through 8 of this section shall not have tenure in the position.
+Unit members assigned under subsections 1 through 9 of this section shall not have tenure in the position.